Modern Insurance Core Systems - Smarter, Faster, Better?

 All policy admin system vendors (PAS) are going to tell you that they have APIs that support integration.
 If it is cloud-enabled then applications will be able to integrate.
 The difference lies in how transformative the integration will be.
 Here are a few questions that separate coretech from the ordinary.

-If the answer is yes to each one of these questions then you have a core platform that has the next-gen architecture.
+If the answer is yes to each one of these questions then you have an insurance core system that has the next-gen architecture.
 If you are evaluating core platforms to replace your legacy or modern legacy systems then evaluate your vendor on the depth of the integrations they provide.

 There is a lot to be done of course, as insurance carriers transition to modern insurance coretech platforms.
 There is no doubt that progress has been made in improving customer experience.
 While bringing the customer front and center, the insurance agent experience is just as important because the agent is an important part of the customer experience.
 Customers still need the guidance of an insurance agent.
 The good news is that with the transition from product-oriented and transactional models to customer-centric models, the technology is there to simultaneously transform both the customer and agent experience: